AdelKS/ZeCalculator/readme.md

   // - Each added object exists only within the math world that creates it
   // - Adding a math object returns a DynMathObject reference that is essentially an expected<variant, error>
   //   with some helper functions.
-  //   - the variant contains all the possible objects: function, sequence, global constant, global variable, cpp function
+  //   - the variant contains all the possible objects: function, sequence, global constant, cpp function
-  //   - the error expresses what went wrong in parsing the equation
+  //   - the error expresses what went wrong in adding the object / parsing the equation rpn::DynMathObject& obj1 = world.new_object();

   // Add a one parameter function named "f"
   // Note that 'my_constant' is only defined later
   // - this function's state will be updated once 'my_constant' is defined
-  // - (re)defining objects within a math world can potentially modify every other objects rpn::DynMathObject& obj1 = world.add("f(x) = x + my_constant + cos(math::pi)");
+  // - (re)defining objects within a math world can potentially modify every other objects obj1 = "f(x) = x + my_constant + cos(math::pi)";

-  // We can query the direct dependencies of any object
+  // We can query the direct dependencies of any object: name, type, and where in the equation
-  // but only Function and Sequence instances with a valid equation return a non-empty set assert(bool(world.direct_dependencies(obj1)
+  // Note: only Function and Sequence instances with a valid equation return a non-empty set assert(bool(world.direct_dependencies(obj1)
               == deps::Deps{{"my_constant", {deps::Dep::VARIABLE, {11}}},
                             {"cos", {deps::Dep::FUNCTION, {25}}},